notKamui/JAVA-Implementaition-of-the-Game-of-Life/README.md

-# JAVA Implementaition of the Game of Life
+# JAVA Implementation of the Game of Life
 ## A simple JAVA implementation of Conway's Game of Life

 ### Important details